deepanshuaggarwal51/NASSCOM-VSD-Digital-VLSI-SoC-Design-and-Planning/README.md

 ##### Introduction to all components of open-source digital ASIC design
 ##### Simplified RTL2GDS flow
 ##### Introduction to openLANE and STRIVE chipsets
-OpenLane is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, KLayout and a number of custom scripts for design exploration and optimization.
-It also provides a number of custom scripts for design exploration and optimization.
-OpenLane abstracts the underlying open source utilities, and allows users to configure all their behavior with just a single configuration file.
+OpenLane is an automated RTL to GDSII flow based on several components, including OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, KLayout and a number of custom scripts for design exploration and optimisation.
+It also provides a number of custom scripts for design exploration and optimisation.
+OpenLane abstracts the underlying open source utilities and allows users to configure all their behaviour with just a single configuration file.
 For more details, read the openLANE documentation at [openLANE](https://openlane.readthedocs.io/).

-The main goal of the openLANE flow is to produce a clean GDSII with no human intervation (no-human-in-the-loop) with zero violations such as> zero LVS (Layout vs schematic) violations, zero DRC (design rule check) violations and zero timing violations.
+The main goal of the openLANE flow is to produce a clean GDSII with no human intervention (no-human-in-the-loop) with zero violations, such as> zero LVS (Layout vs schematic) violations, zero DRC (design rule check) violations and zero timing violations.

-OpenLANE is tuned for skyWater130nm open PDK but other PDKs can also be used (see custom PDKs with [openLANE](https://openlane.readthedocs.io/en/latest/usage/custom_pdk_builds.html)).
+OpenLANE is tuned for skyWater130nm open PDK, but other PDKs can also be used (see custom PDKs with [openLANE](https://openlane.readthedocs.io/en/latest/usage/custom_pdk_builds.html)).
 It can be used to harden Macros and chips.
 There are basically two modes of operation
-> Autonomus: As the name suggests, it automates the flow by automatically excecuting different stages in a predefined order and results into the final GDS file.
+> Autonomous: As the name suggests, it automates the flow by automatically executing different stages in a predefined order and results in the final GDS file.

-> Interactive: In the interactive mode, it runs iteratively and we need to perform each stage in a particular ordder.
-We can also change any environmental variable on-the-fly and re-run a particular stage.
+> Interactive: In the interactive mode, it runs iteratively, and we need to perform each stage in a particular order.
+We can also change any environmental variable on the fly and re-run a particular stage.

 ##### Introduction to openLANE detailed ASIC design flow